 encourages us to jump joyfully with both feet into the puddle of

 life and make the biggest splash that we are able.
 In fact, playing

 any or all of the games suggested by the author just might convince

 you that the world is indeed full of magic.”

 Synchronicity is when the universe gets personal.
 Through this book of games and enchanting stories, you’ll learn how to monitor the play of coincidence and the symbolic resonance of incidents in daily life in order to tap into the deeper logic of events, receive extraordinary counsel, and have wonderful fun.
 Read more

-Listen to Robert discussing signs, symbols and synchronicity with Dr. Paula Joyce on VoiceAmerica radio.
+Listen to Robert discussing signs, symbols and synchronicity on the Christine Upchurch Show

 OF THE DREAMER RADIO SHOW with Robert Moss

 ROBERT MOSS NEWSLETTER

 |© 2015 Robert Moss.
 All rights reserved MAILING ADDRESS: 911 Central Avenue, Albany, NY 12206 USA|